 Law enforcement would never send a notice like in the scenario mentioned above.
 Even if you would send the funds, there’s no guarantee that the scammers will unlock your files or device as you have already paid them.
 They might, however, ask for more money.

 How to prevent this kind of fraud from happening:

 Do not download and run any files from unsafe links.

 Keep your browser and operating system up to date.

 Always have comprehensive security software that checks social media links before clicking on them.

 Steps to take if you should fall victim to ransomware:

-- At worst, if you’ve backed up your files, you can always remove and replace your hard drive on your computer and reload your back-ups.
+If you’ve backed up your files, you can always remove and replace your hard drive on your computer and reload your backups.

-And remember that paying the extortionists may expose you for even more scams in the future.
+Remember that paying the extortionists may expose you to even more scams in the future.